Small changes in your house can make a huge impact. Whether you just need to create extra space for kids or update your bathroom on a budget.

 Recently surveys just have pointed out the plans of Britons to update their homes as lockdown policies continue to be eased in the UK.

-Among those renovation plans are prioritising home improvement, tidy up the garden, and/or redecorate the home inside.
+Among those renovation plans are prioritising home improvement, tidying up the garden, and/or redecorating the home inside.
 I am already planning to paint the whole room this summer with the money that I should be spending on a nice holiday abroad.

 Here are some more tips and trends for home renovation projects.